Life happens, wear and tear happens, but these tips will help keep your couch looking brand new.

 It is a good habit to regularly wipe down your couch with a clean, dry hand towel, or if it is fabric upholstery, with a lint brush.
 This actually helps to catch any dirt, dust, pet hair, or food crumbs that accumulate on a daily basis.
 It doesn’t require a lot of elbow grease, just a once-over of the surface and quickly checking any creases or corners for build-up.

 Wine, chocolate, crayons, Cheetos dust (big game debris)…all signs of a life well-lived.
 But you want to take care of those stains, as soon as they hit the surface, and before they become a permanent part of the upholstery.

 - Spot test the cleaning solution on the backside of a cushion or sofa, where it is not likely to be seen.
-Especially if you’re using a DIY solution, it’s best to check and make sure the cleaner doesn’t discolor the fabric, and agrees with it.
+Especially if you’re using a DIY solution, it’s best to check and ensure the cleaner doesn’t discolor the fabric and agrees with it.

-- Always clean during the day and in bright light so you can see every spot, stain, or surface interruption.
+- Always clean during the day and in bright light to see every spot, stain, or surface interruption.